 With our blog today, our goal is to help settle some of the confusion surrounding soap scum, what it is, where it comes from and what to do about it.
 Having studied chemistry in college, understanding chemical reactions has always interested me.
 Probably explains why I am a soap-making nerd and Star Trek fan.

 As we speak with customers, we run into people who blame their soap scum directly on and only on “bar” soap.
 They have decided they will only use “gels” or “liquids”, believing this will solve the problem.
 In reality, the amount of soap scum you experience in your tubs or sinks is directly related to your water supply.
 Commercial shower gels typically do not leave soap scum because they are not SOAP, they are chemically laden detergents.
 Remember, your skin can absorb over 50% of the ingredients it comes into contact with.
 Detergent based soaps are not skin friendly.
 Most detergent based products do not create soap scum because they do not react with calcium and magnesium ions found in hard water.

-So, what is soap scum?
+So, what is soap scum and what causes soap scum?
 Soap scum is comprised of dirt and oils, but most importantly……minerals.

 Here is how soap scum happens:

 As the water in the atmosphere condenses, it dissolves carbon dioxide from the air, forming a weaker carbonic acid.
 This acidic rainwater eventually falls to the earth and then percolates through the soil to the bedrock, often limestone.
 Limestone is composed of calcium and magnesium carbonate.
 The acid dissolves the lime, then the calcium and magnesium ions become part of the water supply.